wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-org-settings/includes/manage-address-policies.md

 $<VariableName> = Get-AddressList -Identity <AddressListIdentity>; Get-Recipient -ResultSize unlimited -RecipientPreviewFilter $<VariableName>.RecipientFilter | select Name,PrimarySmtpAddress,HiddenFromAddressListsEnabled
 ```

-Technically, this sytax returns all recipients (including hidden recipients) that match the recipient filters for the address list.
+Technically, this syntax returns all recipients (including hidden recipients) that match the recipient filters for the address list.
 The recipients that are actually *visible* in the address list have the HiddenFromAddressListsEnabled property value False.

 ### Update address lists